 Prevailing theories of economics don't consider disability an equity group, either, because disability is something along the lines of a poverty in health.
 That people with disability have worse health outcomes is something that is thought to be conceptual, rather than contingent.
-Economic theories focus on DALYs as the inevitable cost of disability and tragedy of years of healthy life lost to disability rather than on how the tragedy is largely the result of how we treat people with disability.
+We saw in Chapter 1 that prevailing theory in economics of health was to focus on DALYs to calculate the inevitable cost of disability and the tragedy of counting how many years of healthy life were lost to disability rather than on focusing on how the tragedy is largely the result of how we treat people with disability.
 Consider the following description of disadvantage for deaf people with respect to their access to education: